hharte/rpi-cm4-1u-rack/README.md

 The I/O plate includes openings for all CM4 I/O board connectors; however, the user may wish to remove the 12VDC barrel connector and/or the MicroSD card opening, depending on the use case.

-[FreeCAD 0.20](https://www.freecad.org/) FCstd files are provided for easy modification.
+[FreeCAD 0.20](https://www.freecad.org/) `FCstd` files are provided for easy modification.

 ![alt_text](https://raw.githubusercontent.com/hharte/rpi-cm4-1u-rack/main/photos/rpi_cm4_1u_rear.jpg "image_tooltip")

+The `.stl` files for 3D-printing are also available on [Thingiverse](https://www.thingiverse.com/thing:5500278).

 # Parts / Tools Required